Submission Instructions for EAI Endorsed Transactions

-- The articles must be written by correct EAI Transactions template (LaTeX, Word)..
+- The articles must be written by correct EAI Endorsed Transactions template.

 - Researchers should adhere to publication requirements that submitted work is original, is not plagiarized, and has not been published elsewhere.

-- The abstract should briefly summarize the aim, findings and purpose of the article.
+- The abstract must be structured according to PubMed's format.
 The abstract should be between 200 and 1000 characters long.
 Please minimize the use of abbreviations and do not cite references in the abstract.

 - Three to eight keywords representing the main content of the article are required.